Price Sensitivity in Leisure: 9 Key Factors for Your Pricing Strategy

-In today's economy, a pricing strategy is not just a way to make revenue.
-It can, and most likely will be, a deciding factor in whether your product or service experiences success in a customer's mind or not.
+In today's economy, a pricing strategy is not just a way to make revenue but more often the deciding factor in whether a product or service succeeds in a customer's mind.

 The "9 factors affecting a consumers' price sensitivity."